joaompinto/KubePG/README.md

 ### Setup a dedicated libvirt network
 Create the libvirt private network that will be dedicated to our environment:
  ```
-# The default config uses 192.168.8/24, if needed changed it on the xml file
+# The default config uses 192.168.8/24 for your virtual bridge network,
+# if needed changed it on the xml file
-virsh net-define etc/networks/kubepg.xml
-virsh net-start kubepg
-virsh net-autostart kubepg
-virsh net-list

 ```

 ### Create the VMs

-The creation script will create 6 VMs using the CentOS .iso and a minimal kickstart file
+Execute the infrastructure script providing a private ip network range, this range will be used internally on your host, it must not overlap with an existing network range.

 ```
-utils/create-kubepg-infra.sh
+# Use 192.168.8.1 for our kubernetes virtual infrastructure default network
+sudo infra/create.sh 192.168.8.1/24
 ```

 ## You may want to deploy the metal lb service and ingress-nginx: